data-science-for-biotech/git-novice/_episodes/07-github.md

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `variants` repository, and run this command:

 ~~~
-$ git remote add origin https://github.com/vlad/planets.git
+$ git remote add origin https://github.com/vlad/variants.git
 ~~~
 {: .language-bash}